 - The new rules governing unpaid wages do not cover subcontractors, independent contractors, or employees in the construction industry working under a collective bargaining agreement.

 There’s much more to this law than will fit into this blog post.
-So, local NJ employers should work with their outside counsel to prepare for November when the new law takes effect.
+So, local NJ employers should work with their outside counsel to prepare for this new law.